cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

 When the array of payloads, passed-in the packet, is populated with multiple values, the system will handle the packet as a multi-data packet.
+The multi-data packet handling logic is out of the scope of the current version of this spec.

 Note that a `Packet` is never directly serialised.
 Rather it is an intermediary structure used in certain function calls that may need to be created or processed by modules calling the IBC handler.